-The AJAR collection of 15 brands, majority of which are new to Australian shores, is emphatically contemporary and original in design – suited to both commercial and residential applications.
+The AJAR furniture collection of 15 brands, majority of which are new to Australian shores, is emphatically contemporary and original in design – suited to both commercial and residential applications.

 July 8th, 2014

-AJAR is the name behind the collingwood-based design team who curate, import, custom design product for spaces and install – spanish furniture (for indoors and out), joinery, lighting and homewares.
+AJAR is the name behind the Collingwood-based design team who curate, import, custom design product for spaces and install – Spanish furniture (for indoors and out), joinery, lighting and homewares.

 Directors Andrew Boddington (interior designer), Josep Vallhonrat (Spanish born and trained architect) and Richard Fanale (interior designer), joined forces in 2012 to launch the niche business.
 The design trio has an impressive pedigree in design – garnered locally and internationally – making a formidable sales team.
 All three have worked for high-end architectural firms, while Boddington previously worked with Poliform, as did Fanale who brings additional sales expertise from Top 3 by Design.